bumble-tech/bumble-doc-gen/docs/3.render/6_classmap/_Classes/TextToHeading.rst

 ..

-        Convert text to html header
+        Convert text to html or rst header